 The statutory right to sue is available to you whether or not you relied on the misrepresentation.
 However, there are various defenses available to the persons or companies that you have a right to sue.
-In particular, they have a defense if you knew of the misrepresentation when you purchased the securities.
+In particular, they have a defense if you knew of the misrepresentation when you purchased the Units.
+In an action for damages, the amount recoverable shall not exceed the price at which the Units were offered and the defendant will not be liable for all or any portion of such damages that the defendant proves does not represent the depreciation in value of the Units as a result of the misrepresentation.